xiaogangLi/tensorflow-MobilenetV2-YOLOv1/README.md

 * Opencv-python
 * Pandas

+### 2 Define your class names
-### 2 Download this repo and unzip it
+Download this repo and unzip it
-`cd ../VTN/Label_Map`
+`cd ../YOLOv1/label`
 Open the `label.txt` and revise its class names as yours.

-### 3 Generate directory
-`cd ../VTN/Code`
-`run python make_dir.py`
-Then some subfolders will be generated in  `../VTN/Raw_Data` , `../VTN/Data/Train`,  `../VTN/Data/Test`, `../VTN/Data/Val`, where name of the subfolders is your class names defined in `label.txt`.

-### 4 Prepare video clips
+### 3 Prepare images
-According to the class, copy your raw AVI videos to subfolders in `../VTN/Raw_Data`.
-Optionally, you can use the public HMDB-51 dataset, which can be found [here](http://serre-lab.clps.brown.edu/resource/hmdb-a-large-human-motion-database/).
-`cd ../VTN/Code`
-`run python prepare_clips.py`
-Clips generated will be saved in the subfolders in   `../VTN/Data/Train`,  `../VTN/Data/Test`, `../VTN/Data/Val`.
-These clips will be used for training, test and validation.

-### 5 Compute the mean image from training clips(optional)
+Copy your images and annotations files to subfolders in `../YOLOv1/data/annotation/images` and `../YOLOv1/data/annotation/images/xml` separately.
+Annotations are abtained by [a graphical image annotation tool](https://github.com/tzutalin/labelImg) and  saved as XML files in PASCAL VOC format.
-`cd ../VTN/Code`
+`cd ../YOLOv1/Code`
-`run python mean_img.py`
+`run python spilt.py`
-And then a mean image is saved in directory `../VTN/Data/Train`.
+Then train and val images will be generated in  `../YOLOv1/data/annotation/train`,  `/YOLOv1/data/annotation/test`.

-### 6 Train model
+### 4 Train model
 The model parameters, training parameters and eval parameters are all defined by `parameters.py`.
-`cd ../VTN/Code`
+`cd ../YOLOv1/Code`
-`run python train.py PB` or `python train.py CHECKPOINT`
+`run python train.py`
-The model will be saved in directory `../VTN/Model`, where "PB" and "CHECKPOINT" is two ways used for saving model for Tensorflow.
+The model will be saved in directory `../YOLOv1/model/checkpoint`, and some detection results are saved in `../YOLOv1/pic`.

-### 7 Test model(pb)
-Test model using clips in `../VTN/Data/Test`.
-`cd ../VTN/Code`
-`run python test.py N`
-Where N is not more than the number of clips in test set.
-Note that we do not use batch during test.
-There may be out of memory errors with a large N. In this case, you can modify the `test.py` to use batch.

-### 8 Visualize model using Tensorboard
+### 5 Visualize model using Tensorboard
-`cd ../VTN`
+`cd ../YOLOv1`
-`run tensorboard --logdir=Model/`
+`run tensorboard --logdir=model/`
 Open the URL in browser to visualize model.